With the virus and pandemic happening in the world today, there is a lot of fear around how to pay medical bills.

 My mother was there and I can remember her staring at me very concerned.

 All my clothes had been destroyed as they had to use scissors to cut everything off me for a medical gown.

 This even caused me to create an emergency plan for the future and review my life insurance policy.

 When I moved to Seattle from Florida, I found myself constantly having a cold or sinus infection during the rainy season but didn’t really investigate why that was happening.

 For some reason, my body just had a really hard time adjusting to such a drastic change in climate and I was constantly sick.

 I even joked to my parents that maybe I’m not cut out for this lifestyle change and maybe I’m allergic to Seattle.
 My doctor made the serious statement that I should move back to Florida.

-It can really be overwhelming at times, but I try to stay organized and in control of everything.
+It can really be overwhelming at times, but try to stay organized and in control of everything.